 For 2x,this pulses will change whether when channel A trigger no matter 1 / 0.

 Same with the preview,read the channel B to know the direction of the motor/encoder moving.

-For 4x got little bit different because the pulses will change whether channel A or channel B trigger so we have to add a Interrupt for channel B same like channel A.
+The results for 4x got little bit different because the pulses will change whether channel A or channel B trigger so we have to add a Interrupt for channel B same like channel A.

 In the diagram,has display two of interrupt function A_CHANGE and B_CHANGE.